June Millington: 1980–1993: Solo albums, Fabulous Records, and personal life

 After the collapse of a relationship, in 1982, Millington moved to Milwaukee, Wisconsin, where she wrote the songs for her Running album.
 At that time, Millington was studying Tibetan Buddhism.
 Millington recorded Running in San Francisco at the Wally Heider Studios on Hyde Street, with her sister Jean playing on it.
 Earl Slick, Jean's then husband played on the title cut.

-In 1984, Millington moved briefly to Kurtistown, Hawaii, where her youngest brother David lived, and wrote songs for her album One World, One Heart, which was released in 1988.
-In an effort to deepen her understanding of Tibetan Buddhism, in the autumn of 1984 Millington started following the Dalai Lama around.
-During that same time period, Millington got together with her current partner, Ann F. Hackler, and moved to the Amherst, Massachusetts area, where Hackler was director of the Women's Center at Hampshire College.
+In 1984, Millington moved briefly to Kurtistown, Hawaii, where her youngest brother David lived, and wrote songs for her album One World, One Heart.
+In an effort to deepen her understanding of Tibetan Buddhism, in the autumn of 1984 Millington started following the Dalai Lama around and received his teachings.

+In 1984, Millington began her domestic partnership with education activist Ann F. Hackler.
+Millington moved to the Amherst, Massachusetts area, where Hackler was director of the Women's Center at Hampshire College.
 Millington recalled in November 2012:

 I lived with her at the college for two years and learned a lot about institutional thinking.

 Millington's 1993 solo release, Ticket to Wonderful, synthesized a 30-year exploration of musical styles and sounds – which began with folk and rock and journeyed through funk, reggae, salsa, pop, and world beat.

-1999–2006: The Slammin' Babes
+Since 1999

-By 1999, the Millingtons formed a six-person band, the Slammin' Babes, that released an album Melting Pot in August 2001.
+As of 1999, the Millingtons had formed a six-person band, the Slammin' Babes, that released an album Melting Pot in August 2001.
 The Slammin' Babes continued to perform until mid-2006.

-Later years

-Millington has been highly regarded for her work on behalf of women musicians and the LGBT community.
-Millington indicates that when she was 20 years old she knew she was a lesbian, and that while "everybody" associated with the band Fanny knew, at that time "you didn't talk about it", and it was not featured in the promotion of Fanny.Gay & Lesbian Biography, ed.
-Michael J. Tyrkus (St. James Press, 1997):328.
-Since 1984 Millington has been in a domestic partnership with education activist Ann F. Hackler (born May 2, 1956), who had been the director of the Women's Center at Hampshire College in Amherst, Massachusetts.